What Does Cherry Mean On Snapchat? Teens Are Playing A Coded Game

 For guys who learned that the girls they like were actually "cherries," or "in a relationship," the situation may have even caused some tears and heartbreak:

 There was also the suspicion that some of the emoji-posters may not be totally honest:

-And, of course, intel about what, exactly each of the fruits signified eventually leaked, leading some to pick out other coded emojis to use, such as pandas, whales, and pigs.
+Just like in 2016, the meanings of these fruit emojis are bound to get leaked.
+And this might lead some to pick out other coded emojis to use, such as pandas, whales, and pigs to confuse them even more.
 The goal seems to be to interact with the opposite sex by employing secrecy and other covert, ever-changing operations to keep them guessing and intrigued.
 If nothing else, it looks like it's working.